paerallax/spaceship-javascript/README.md

 $ npm run test
 ```

-It should return a error log saying that all 7 tests fail.
+It should return an error log saying that all 7 tests fail.
 That is correct behavior, as all tests indeed contain a mistake.
 Your task it to change the arguments or method of comparison on assertions to make it correct.

 Before going further, we should make the taxonomy clear: